shelvia-w/SMI-DNN/README.md

   --n-jobs -1
 ```

-Noisy-label runs compute MI/SMI against the labels used for training, so the `noisy` condition uses the corrupted training labels.
+Noisy-label runs compute SMI against the labels used for training, so the `noisy` condition uses the corrupted training labels.

 ### Generalization Sweeps